Dr Victoria Bell

 Cognitive Behavioural Therapist, British Association for Behavioural & Cognitive Psychotherapies (BABCP)

-During her Doctorate in Clinical Psychology at Oxford University, Dr Bell worked with Prof. Daniel Freeman to develop a novel CBT trial addressing clients’ worries about rejection and social scrutiny.
+During her Doctorate in Clinical Psychology, she worked with Prof. Daniel Freeman to develop a novel CBT trial addressing worries about rejection and social scrutiny.
 Her PhD in Developmental Psychology focused on childhood neurodevelopmental disorders, including ADHD, dyslexia, and developmental coordination disorder.
-This research experience informs Dr Bell’s practice, providing her with an advanced, research-led perspective when conceptualising both professional pressures and personal challenges.
+Her research background supports a research-led perspective, alongside the ability to critically interpret and apply findings on a case-by-case basis across both professional and personal contexts.

 Academic appointments.